liferay/liferay-docs/discover/portal/articles/200-managing-apps/02-liferay-marketplace.markdown

 Marketplace.
 Marketplace displays apps in the center of the page, in the following sections:

-- Featured Apps: Liferay features a different set of apps each month
+- Featured Apps: Liferay features a different set of apps each month.

-- New and Interesting: The latest apps added to Marketplace
+- New and Interesting: The latest apps added to Marketplace.

-- Most Viewed in the Past Month: The top 5 most viewed apps in the last month
+- Most Viewed in the Past Month: The top 5 most viewed apps in the last month.

-- Themes and Site Templates: Apps that change your Liferay instance's look and feel
+- Themes and Site Templates: Apps that change your Liferay instance's look and feel.

-- App categories: Communication, productivity, security, etc...
+- App categories: Communication, productivity, security, etc.

 In each of these sections, you can view more by clicking the *See All* button at the top-right.
 At the top of the page, you can search Marketplace by category,